alanng10/class-lang/Docue/Article/Sande/a.md

 ArrayIntTypeName has syntax that starts with "value" index word, followed by Kind of class IntKind, followed by limit brace right open token, followed by Count of class IntValue, followed by limit brace right close token.
-The IntType is the int type of Kind.
+The IntType is int type of Kind.
 Var that is declared with ArrayIntTypeName is allocated space for the array of count Count of int anys of the IntType.
 The var holds ref value that is memory index of the allocated array.
 The var Type is 64 bits IntType.